coulston/Active-Devices/Labs/lab12 curveTracer Deboo/README.md

 # BJT Curve Tracer - Lab 3 The Deboo Integrator

-This is the third in a series of laboratories aimed at building a BJT curve tracer.
-In this lab you will analyze, simulate and assemble a circuit based on the classic 555 timer that generates a low duty-cycle squarewave that will be an integral subsystem in the curve tracer circuit.
+This is the third in a series of junior year Electrical Enineering laboratories aimed at building a BJT curve tracer.
+In this lab you will analyze, simulate and assemble a Deboo Integratorm that will build a period staircase waveform with the help of the 555 Timer and Schmitt Trigger Relaxation Oscillator.
 As you work you way through the lab you will learn how to:
 * Use a software tool to perform time domain analysis of an electronic circuit.
 *	Analyze and design a circuit containing resistors and op amps.